-Course Code Course Name Year/Semester Theory Practice Credits ECTS IAED 3301 Human Factors in Interior Space Fall 2020-21 2 0 2 2 Level of Course: Undergraduate Course Type: Core Course Language of Instruction: Course time: Course classroom: English Tuesday 09:30 - 11:30 Online Mode of Delivery: Class Teaching, Presentation, Assignments Prerequisites and Co-requisites: Prerequisites: None Co-requisites: None Course Coordinator: Asst.
-Prof. Dr. Buket ŞENOĞLU Asst.
+Course Code Course Name Year/Semester Theory Practice Credits ECTS IAED 3301 Human Factors in Interior Space 2021-22 Fall 2 0 2 2 Level of Course: Course Type: Undergraduate Core Course Language of Instruction: English Course time: Thursday 13:30 - 15:30 Course classroom: STD C Mode of Delivery: Class Teaching, Presentation, Assignments Prerequisites and Co-requisites: Prerequisites: None Co-requisites: None Course Coordinator: Asst.
 Prof. Dr. Buket ŞENOĞLU Name of Lecturer(s): Course Teaching Assistant: Asst.
-Prof. Dr. Buket ŞENOĞLU J Course Objectives: This course will use a case study approach to human factors problem analysis in domains of interior space.
-This course mainly focuses on the interactions between people and design and, the environment that surrounds people.
+Prof. Dr. Buket ŞENOĞLU Course Objectives: This course will use a case study approach to human factors problem analysis in domains of interior space.
+The course mainly focuses on the interactions between people and design and, the environment that surrounds people.
 Course Description: Under the heading of "Physical Factors" and "Cognitive Factors", the course teaches how built environment physically fits users within the subject of "Physical Factors".
 As the content of "Cognitive Factors", the interaction between human and its surroundings is explained and the importance of interior architecture and environmental design is emphasized.
-Learning Outcomes: Upon successful completion of the course, students will be able to: Learn basic concepts an Gain knowledge about t Students will be conscioned for all" approach.
-Be familiar with environ Be familiar with the netypologies. the relationship of fun ous about universal de mental psychology an ction and F sign princip d its applic luman facto ples and th pations in in e importa terior des ign field.
-Language: The studio classes and discussio very important in acquiring the d - -
+Learning Outcomes: Upon successful completion of the course, students will be able to: Learn basic concepts and Gain knowledge about th Students will be conscioned for all approach.
+Be familiar with environment Be familiar with the new typologies. ne relationship of fun us about universal de mental psychology an ction and H sign princip d its applic luman facto ples and th ations in in e importa Iterior des ign field.
+Language: The studio classes and discussior very important in acquiring the d